tarakanbg/vaccbih_sct_files/README.md

 * added taxiway designators, that can be displayed through the Display Options > Freetext dialog
 * added rwy designators and TORA values (Display Options > Freetext)
-* SIDS are completely rewokred: all SID tracks can now be displayed on radar (Display Settings > Sids), can be assigned via dropdown menu, all designators are up-to-date with current airac.
+* SIDS are completely rewokred: all SID tracks can now be displayed on radar (Display Settings > Sids), can be assigned via dropdown menu, all designators and tracks are up-to-date with current airac.
 Interim waypoints in SIDs can now be displayed along the route of tagged a/c and used for time prediction, coordination and directs.
   Screenshot of LQMO TMA with all 1A SIDS displayed: [here](http://imgur.com/Spe0h).
   Another screenshot of LQMO TMA with all 1B SIDS displayed: [click here](http://imgur.com/hbphn).
 * Added the tracks for both instrument LQMO approaches (VOR A, NDB A).
 These tracks are defined as STARs and can be hidden or displayed via Display Options > Stars.
-Pictue of the VOR app track [here](http://imgur.com/zPEyv)
+Picture of the VOR app track [here](http://imgur.com/zPEyv)
 * 4 visibility centers are now associated and automatically activated upon login for both LQMO positions (APP, TWR).
   **Required minimum vis ranges** to match the preset centers: APP: 99 nm; TWR: 35 nm;
 * Default sector ownership logic changed to assign LQMO sectors to LQSA_APP in case Sarajevo Radar is online and there